sudorandom/kmcd.dev/content/posts/2024/protobuf-unknown-fields/index.md

     Symbol(@bufbuild/protobuf/unknown-fields): [{0: {no:3, wire_type:2, data: Uint8Array(14)}}]
 }
 ```
 The `@bufbuild/protobuf/unknown-fields` field shows the field number, protobuf wire type (`LEN`, which is what strings are encoded as) and the raw data from the wire stored in the `data` field.
-And finally, here's what it looks like (in protoscope format) on the wire:
+And here's what this message looks like when you encode once more, in protoscope format:

 ```text
 1:LEN {"0edc0903-9e31-47be-adad-1dfc434ca2d3"}